Delap-Uliga-Djarrit: History

-Majuro Atoll was claimed by the German Empire with the rest of the Marshall Islands in 1884, and the Germans established a trading outpost.
+Traditionally the center of Majuro Atoll was an islet now called Laura, which has been inhabited for over 2,000 years.
+Majuro Atoll, along with the rest of the Marshall Islands, became part of the German Empire in 1885, and afterwards the Jaluit Trading Company established a trading outpost.
 As with the rest of the Marshalls, Majuro was captured by the Imperial Japanese Navy in 1914 during World War I and mandated to the Empire of Japan by the League of Nations in 1920.
 The island then became a part of the Japanese mandated territory of the South Seas Mandate; although the Japanese had established a government in the mandate, local affairs were mostly left in the hands of traditional local leaders until the start of World War II.
+In 1940, Japan built a seaplane base in the leeward part of the east of the atoll, located primarily on Djarrit.
+This choice of location was motivated by the lagoon being suitable for large ships, and the presence of patch reefs in the west, which made seaplane activities dangerous.
+The base was abandoned in late 1942.